tdr8012/tdr8012/README.md

 👋 Hi there!
-I’m Thai Duy Roan, a passionate Vietnamese Junior Developer 🚀 🌟 Aspiring to make an impact with code!
+I’m Thai Duy Roan, an inspired Vietnamese Junior Developer 🌟 Aspiring to make an impact with code!

 - 🔍 Actively seeking an Internship Opportunity for Summer 2025.
 - 💻 Currently exploring the React and Node.js ecosystems.